HPI-Information-Systems/wikipediatablevandalism/corpus/wiki-corpus-v2/README.md

 # Wikipedia Table Vandalism Corpus
 This is a corpus of revisions that contain table edits on Wikipedia, tagged if and what kind of vandalism they contain.
 Eight tags were defined in total, tags with ids 1-9 denote the kind of vandalism in a revision.
-The tag intention (id 11) marks if the kind of vandalism was commited on purpose and the constructive tag (id 12) labels non-vandalizing edits.
+The tag intention (id 11) marks if the kind of vandalism was committed on purpose and the constructive tag (id 12) labels non-vandalizing edits.

 ### Schema ###
 ```